 Offer payment terms like $1,000 a week for the next ten weeks.
 Also accept partial payments.
-For example, if they say they can’t pay you the $20,000 they owe you, and say that they have only $5,000, tell them that you will take the $5,000.
-And tell the that you can talk about the rest in a couple of weeks.
+For example, if they say they cannot pay you the $20,000 they owe you, and say that they have only $5,000, tell them that you will take the $5,000.
+And tell them that you can talk about the rest in a couple of weeks.

-Don’t turn away partial payments because that may be money that you will never have the opportunity to get again.
-Make sure of course that you don’t give a release for that partial payment in excess of the amount of money that you are getting.
+Do not turn away partial payments because that may be money that you will never have the opportunity to get again.
+Make sure of course that you do not give a release for that partial payment in excess of the amount of money that you are getting.
 For example, if someone is paying you $5,000, make sure that the release has a through date or is somehow capped to the $5,000.
 Don’t give up more legal rights than that.

-The reason a promissory note is something you should consider for delinquent debts is because if you have to sue someone because they owe you money for materials or services you rendered, it gives them the opportunity to defend that case if they decide to. that they never got it on time or that the materials were no good, or that they had to supplement forces with other people.
+The reason a promissory note is something you should consider for delinquent debts is because if you have to sue someone because they owe you money for materials or services you rendered, it gives them the opportunity to defend that case if they decide to.
+That they never got it on time or that the materials were no good, or that they had to supplement forces with other people does not matter.
 None of these may be true but are things you will have to deal with in a legal case.

 If someone signs a promissory note, all of those defenses go away.
 The only defense is that they say they paid you.
-And if they didn’t pay you, they are not going to be able to prove that they did.
+And if they did not pay you, they are not going to be able to prove that they did.
 It truly simplifies your legal case.
-So consider offering to people who owe you money, that you want to set up a payment plan. and I’ll present you with a promissory note, you’ll pay this $20,000 debt at $1,000 a week for 20 weeks and you will sign this note individually, and we are good to go.
+So consider offering to people who owe you money, that you want to set up a payment plan, and that they will present you with a promissory note, they will pay the $20,000 debt at $1,000 a week for 20 weeks, and you will sign this note individually.

 5. Resolve disputes quickly and in writing

-Maybe it wasn’t your best day – maybe things arrived later, or they were damaged.
+Maybe it was not your best day – maybe things arrived later, or they were damaged.
 Try to resolve these issues quickly and in writing so that you can move forward.
 It is always better to give a small credit in exchange for a prompt payment and move on.

 Pro-Tip 3: Expressly condition (in writing, email or text) the reduction on payment by a date certain (no credit memos)

-So let’s assume you are owed $20,000.
+So let us assume you are owed $20,000.
 The contractor is unhappy with some of the materials and both you and the contractor agree that instead of you being paid $20,000, that the contractor will pay you $17,000.
 One way to handle this is, you send the contractor a credit memo on the account for $3,000.
 It just says credit memo $3,000.
-So now if the contractor doesn’t pay you the $17,000, and you sue him, he is going to say that he wants to sue you for the $20,000.
-But he can’t because he gave a blanket credit memo for that $3,000.
+So now if the contractor does not pay you the $17,000, and you sue him, he is going to say that he wants to sue you for the $20,000.
+But he cannot because he gave a blanket credit memo for that $3,000.

-You didn’t condition the credit on payment by date certain.
+You did not condition the credit on payment by date certain.
 So that is not what you want to do.
-You want to send something as simple as an email saying thank you for taking the time to speak to me, I’m sorry that you were unhappy with the service we rendered, we have agreed that the debt of $20,000 will be reduced to $17,000 so long as you make payment and full of the $17,000 by MM/DD/YY.
+You want to send something as simple as an email saying thank you for taking the time to speak to me, I am sorry that you were unhappy with the service we rendered, we have agreed that the debt of $20,000 will be reduced to $17,000 so long as you make payment in full of the $17,000 by MM/DD/YY.
 Ideally, they confirm and now you have an agreement.
-So If you have to go to court and you sue, you can sue for the $20,000 because you didn’t get paid the $17,000 by the mentioned date.
+So, if you have to go to court and you sue, you can sue for the $20,000 because you did not get paid the $17,000 by the mentioned date.

 So you always want to condition a discount on payment by a date certain and do it in writing.